 General and administrative expense.
-General and administrative expense increased by \$330,000 to \$1.4 million for the nine months ended September 30, 2015 from \$1.1 million for the nine months ended September 30, 2014, an increase of 30%.
-The increase in general and administrative expense was primarily attributable to an increase in accounting fees and recruitment costs.
-For the remainder of 2015, we expect a slight increase in general and administrative expense associated with hiring in the finance department.
+General and administrative expense increased by \$2.9 million to \$6.3 million in 2016 from \$3.4 million in 2015, an increase of 84%.
+The increase in general and administrative expense was primarily attributable to the write down of capitalized deferred issuance cost of \$1.8 million in 2016.
+As well as an increase in the overall proportion of general and administrative expenses allocated to us in 2016.